framps/raspiBackupDoc/en/src/backup-directory-structure.md

 ## Normal backup

-Each backup run creates a subdirectory in the backup directory, which has the following format:
+Each backup run creates a subdirectory in the backup directory, which has the following name:
 \<hostname\>.

-A further directory is created underneath:
+A further directory is created underneath for every scheduled backup:
 \<hostname\>@\<osversion\>-\<backuptype\>-\<backupdate\>.

-If the `-M` option is used (*raspiBackup* snapshot), the option value is appended:
+If the `-M` option is used (*raspiBackup* snapshot), the `-M` parameter value is appended:
 \<hostname\>@\<osversion\>-\<backuptype\>-\<backupdate\>.-\<-M parameter\>.

 **Examples:**